Best Places to Live in Warwickshire

 The town is unavoidably attractive and the historic buildings are framed perfectly with the surrounding Warwickshire countryside providing ample opportunities for walks, bike rides, and other outdoor activities.

 House prices sit comfortably above the national average, reflecting the appeal of the area and the property mix.
-Warwick provides options for every market, whether it is apartment living, family detached or semi-detached homes, or smaller terrace and cottage properties.
+Warwick provides options for every market, whether apartment living, family detached or semi-detached homes, or smaller terrace and cottage properties.
 There are also some sympathetic newer developments all within easy reach of the town centre.
 Its mix of excellent local amenities such as high-performing schools, parks, and leisure facilities as well as its well-regarded university draws in buyers seeking a safe environment to raise a family.

 As with many of the larger towns in the county, Warwick is excellently located, just 40 minutes from Birmingham and 1 hour 20 minutes to London by train from Warwick Parkway station.
 With ample road links to other urban areas, Warwick is very convenient for commuters.